opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Calculates the per-element scaled product of two arrays.

-    :param src1: The first source array.
+    :param src1: First source array.

-    :param src2: The second source array of the same size and the same type as  ``src1`` .
+    :param src2: Second source array of the same size and the same type as  ``src1`` .

     :param dst: Destination array of the same size and type as  ``src1`` .